-March 13th is international Riesling day and given that this grape is often described as an ‘enigma’ it is important to share our love of this special grape and our readers to try our Hoepler Riesling too.
+March 13th is international Riesling day and given that this grape is often described as an ‘enigma’ we believe it is important to share our love of this special grape and maybe even tempt our readers to try our Hoepler Riesling too.

 Often described as the King of Grapes this variety is late ripening, hardy and frost resistant.
 It loves ‘cool climate’ zones such as Austria.
-Indeed 7% of all Austrian white wine is Riesling – the 5th largest producing region in the world of this grape.
+In fact 7% of all Austrian white wine is Riesling – the 5th largest producing region in the world of this grape.

 The second reason is that the producing styles can vary significantly.
 Germany is the main producer of Riesling and in the 19th and 20th centuries it was common to pick the grapes unripe and stop fermentation early to compensate for the high acidity.
 This resulted in the production of wines with high levels of residual sugar, which is not always a style favoured by lovers of crisp, aromatic, fresh wines!